 On-campus and off-campus residing students who have any symptom of COVID-19 should contact the Decker Student Health Services Center (DSHSC) during the first day they are ill, even if symptoms are mild.
-These students will be tested.
-Because DSHSC only performs diagnostic testing, it is critical that only students with symptoms request a test.
+Students who need a test five days after being in close contact with someone diagnosed with COVID-19 may also request a test.
+There are two options:

 For more information about testing, view the diagnostic testing FAQ page.